tejasshah93/blog-summarization/README.md

 e.g. `$ ./run.sh http://techcrunch.com/2014/03/20/google-wants-everyone-to-stop-hating-on-glass/`

 Output would contain the summary of the blog in the 'Summary' file for the given URL input

+Installation of the Chrome plugin :

+1. Open a new tab in the Google chrome.
+2. Type -  `chrome://extensions/` in the address bar.
+3. Drag and drop the extension CRX file to this window.